Dishes With Dad

 • Cook for around 25 minutes until the internal temperature reaches 135°F

-• While the lamb cooks add and 2 tsp olive oil and shallot to a small pot over medium heat and cook until translucent.
+• While the lamb cooks add and 2 teaspoon olive oil and shallot to a small pot over medium heat and cook until translucent.
 Then add red wine, beef stock, thyme and bring to a simmer.
 Cook until reduced by half then strain through a fine mesh strainer.

 • When lamb is finished remove from oven and tent with foil then let rest for 5 to 10 minutes before slicing.
 Serve with red wine sauce.

-Nutrition Facts
+Nutrition

 Calories: 506kcalCarbohydrates: 1gProtein: 40gFat: 42gCholesterol: 130mgSodium: 981mg